History of Columbia University: King's College (1754–1784)

 Classes were initially held in July 1754, the delay stemming from the inability of the college to secure adequate faculty.
 Dr. Johnson was the only instructor of the college's first class, which consisted of a mere eight students.
 Instruction was held in a new schoolhouse adjoining Trinity Church, located on what is now lower Broadway in Manhattan.
 The college was officially founded on October 31, 1754, as King's College by royal charter of King George II, making it the oldest institution of higher learning in the state of New York and the fifth oldest in the United States.
 On June 3 of the following year, the Governors of the College adopted a design prepared by Dr. Johnson for the seal of King's College, which continues to be that of Columbia College with the alteration in name.

-In 1760, King's College moved to its own building at Park Place, near the present City Hall, and in 1767 it established the first American medical school to grant the M.D. degree.
+In 1760, King's College moved to its own building on a site which was bounded by Church Street, Barclay Street and Park Place; just west of the present City Hall.

+In 1767 it established the first American medical school becoming the American institution to grant a degree of Doctor of Medicine.

 Controversy surrounded the founding of the new college in New York, as it was a thoroughly Church of England institution dominated by the influence of Crown officials in its governing body, such as the Archbishop of Canterbury and the Secretary of State for the Colonies.
 Fears of the establishment of a Church of England episcopacy and of Crown influence in America through King's College were underpinned by its vast wealth, far surpassing all other colonial colleges of the period.